GroestlCoin/electrum-grs-server/HOWTO.md

 open files limit to 64k.

 The "configure" script will take care of this and ask you to create a user for running electrum-grs-server.
-If you're using user GroestlCoin to run electrum-grs and have added it manually like shown in this HOWTO run the following code to add the limits to your /etc/security/limits.conf:
+If you're using user electrum-grs to run electrum-grs and have added it manually like shown in this HOWTO run the following code to add the limits to your /etc/security/limits.conf:

-     echo "GroestlCoind hard nofile 65536" >> /etc/security/limits.conf
+     echo "groestlcoind hard nofile 65536" >> /etc/security/limits.conf
-     echo "GroestlCoind soft nofile 65536" >> /etc/security/limits.conf
+     echo "groestlcoind soft nofile 65536" >> /etc/security/limits.conf

 If you are on Debian > 8.0 Jessie or other distribution based on it, you also need to add these lines in /etc/pam.d/common-session and /etc/pam.d/common-session-noninteractive otherwise the limits in /etc/security/limits.conf will not work:

     echo "session required pam_limits.so" >> /etc/pam.d/common-session
     echo "session required pam_limits.so" >> /etc/pam.d/common-session-noninteractive

-Check if the limits are changed either by logging with the user configured to run Electrum server as.
+Check if the limits are changed either by logging with the user configured to run Electrum-GRS server as.
 Example:

-    su - bitcoin
+    su - electrum-grs
     ulimit -n

 Or if you use sudo and the user is added to sudoers group:

-    sudo -u bitcoin -i ulimit -n
+    sudo -u electrum-grs -i ulimit -n

 Two more things for you to consider:

-1. To increase security you may want to close GroestlCoind for incoming connections and connect outbound only
+1. To increase security you may want to close groestlcoind for incoming connections and connect outbound only

-2. Consider restarting GroestlCoind (together with electrum-grs-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.
+2. Consider restarting groestlcoind (together with electrum-grs-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.

 Run also these command: